 The Pacific Northwest, with its diverse landscapes and captivating scenery, has served as a backdrop for some of our favourite classics.

 What to do along the Oregon Coastline?
 There are loads of places to stop along your coastal tour.
 Ecola State Park is a great place to explore.
 Mountain hikes offer phenomenal views, and beach hikes show off the mighty sea stacks.
 Check out the tidepools and diverse birdlife at Haystack Rock on Cannon Beach, one of the most iconic sights along the Oregon Coastline, or explore an otherworldly landscape of shifting sands in the dunes near Florence.
-Additionally, for a calmer pace, visit Shore Acres State Park, where the waves put on quite the show as they crash against the rocks.
+Additionally, visit Shore Acres State Park for a calmer pace, where the waves put on quite the show as they crash against the rocks.

 Click here to view our Road Trip Itineraries that explore The Oregon Coastline…